top of page

 Do You Have Concerns About Businesses Such as Barbers or Nail Bars on Your Local High Street?

 Across the UK, many high streets have seen a noticeable increase in barbershops, nail bars, and similar cash-based businesses.
-While many of these businesses are entirely legitimate and hardworking local enterprises, some residents are beginning to question whether all such premises are operating as they appear.
+While many of these establishments are entirely legitimate and hardworking local enterprises, some residents are beginning to question whether all such premises are operating as they appear.

 Recently, SIASS was approached by a local residents’ group who were concerned about the activities surrounding a newly opened and refurbished barber’s shop in their area.